 From Monday 17th May the following applies:

 If activity applies within Organised Sport category above:

-Social interaction before and after play should only take place in separate and distinct groups consisting of up to 30 people.
+Social Interaction before and after play can only take place in separate and distinct groups consisting of up to 30 people.
 We recognise that each club is different and may wish to set its own limit for numbers of people off the green at any one time.

 Hygiene & Health

 Everyone should sanitise their hands before and after the game and at regular intervals during the game especially if you have to touch communal surfaces or equipment.
 Handshakes should not happen at any time.
 Once you are home, remember to wash your hands thoroughly.

 If you or anyone living in the same household as you are showing any COVID-19 symptoms, or you or any of your household are self-isolating, you should stay at home and not play bowls until you are permitted to leave you house under the current quarantine guidance issued by the government.

 Hospitality Clubhouses and facilities that serve food and drink can open.
 In Step 3, both indoor and outdoor hospitality will be permitted.
 People using clubhouses and hospitality facilities must adhere to legal gathering limits and wider government guidance for hospitality.